felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 Once connected, your solution should provide an equally easy way to disconnect from HubRise.
 This will greatly improve the user's experience.

-These are the suggested UI wireframes for your back office in the disconnected and connected state.
+These are the suggested UI wireframes for your back office in the disconnected and connected states.

 ![UI wireframes for the back office of a Solution not connected (left) and connected (right) to HubRise](../images/003-UI-wireframes-integration-statuses.png)